Macroscopic Length Correlations in Non-Equilibrium Systems and Their Possible Realizatons

-We next turn to the scales of the righthand sides of Eqs. (\ref{uncert},\ref{uncertain},\ref{uncertain*}) and their consequence for systems that are cooled/heat at finite rate.
-By Heisenberg's equation, $\frac{dH^{H}}{dt} = \frac{i}{\hbar} [\tilde{H}, H^{H}]$.
-Therefore, in order to obtain a finite $d \epsilon/dt$ (or an extensive rate $dE/dt$), the total Hamiltonian $\tilde{H}$ of the large system ${\cal{I}}$ must have a commutator with the Hamiltonian $H$ of ${\it S}$ that is of order $N$, i.e., $Tr_{\cal{I}} (\tilde{\rho} [\tilde{H}, H^H]) = {\cal{O}}(N)$.
-Hence, to achieve a finite global rate of cooling/heating, $\tilde{H}$ must couple to an {\it extensive number of sites in the volume of ${\it S}$}- it is not possible to obtain an extensive cooling/heating rate by a bounded strength coupling that extends over an infinitesimal fraction of the system size (see also the discussion at the end of Section \ref{intuition}).
-Effectively, a finite fraction of the sites lying in the volume of ${\it S}$ must couple to $\tilde{H}$ whenever $\frac{d \epsilon}{dt} = {\cal{O}}(1)$.
+Therefore, in order to obtain a finite rate of change of the system energy density $d \epsilon/dt$ (or an extensive rate $dE/dt$), the total Hamiltonian $\tilde{H}$ of the large hybrid system ${\cal{I}}$ must have a commutator with the Hamiltonian $H$ of ${\cal S}$ that is of order $N$, i.e., $Tr_{\cal{I}} (\tilde{\rho} [\tilde{H}, H^H]) = {\cal{O}}(N)$.
+Hence, to achieve a finite global rate of cooling/heating, $\tilde{H}$ must couple to an {\it extensive number of sites in the volume of ${\cal S}$}- it is not possible to obtain an extensive cooling/heating rate by a bounded strength coupling that extends over an infinitesimal fraction of the system size (see also the discussion at the end of Section \ref{intuition} and that appearing after Eq. (\ref{htr}) in Section \ref{sec:gspin}).
+Effectively, a finite fraction of the sites lying in the volume of ${\cal S}$ must couple to $\tilde{H}$ whenever $\frac{d \epsilon}{dt} = {\cal{O}}(1)$.